apereo/cas/docs/cas-server-documentation/release_notes/RC4.md

 - External integration tests are now available for [SCIM](../integration/SCIM-Integration.html).
 - Several CAS components internally are now marked with `@RefreshScope` to participate in application context refresh attempts.
 - SAML2 metadata generation can populate the `errorURL` attribute with an `idp/error` public endpoint to show a generic error page.
-- Performance improvements to all Redis integrations to `SCAN` operations work correctly and do not exhaust the system.
+- Performance improvements to all Redis integrations so `SCAN` operations work correctly and do not exhaust the system.

 ## Library Upgrades